 ASL Classroom Dynamic

 The ASL classroom is a dynamic space that promotes essential learning and innovation skills.
 Each SWLSB school and campus has a unique leadership program.
 ASL provides a link to support growth and development.

-In the ASL classroom, students learn about some of the skills, in theory and in practical application.
+In the ASL classroom, students learn about leadership competencies in theory and in practical application.
 Emerging leaders begin to practice successful daily habits of CEOs, COOs, CFOs and authentic leaders as they begin to lead teams.

 What is the ASL classroom?